opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 You can append each command with the following options:

 - `-h, --help`: Displays help information about the keystore script and its options.
-- `-s, --silent`: Provides minimal output when OpenSearch Keystore responds to a command.
+- `-s, --silent`: Provides minimal output when OpenSearch keystore responds to a command.
 - `-v, --verbose`: Provides a verbose output for debugging purposes.

 ## Examples

-The following examples provide the basic syntax for common OpenSearch Keystore commands:
+The following examples provide the basic syntax for common OpenSearch keystore commands:

 1. Creating a new keystore: